-Now that you know the core CRM software requirements, go the intelligent route by building a CRM requirements document.
+Now that you know the core CRM software requirements, go the intelligent route by building a CRM checklist.
 Building this document is a key step in selecting the right CRM the first time.

 Start With a CRM Requirements Template

-If you need to build a CRM Requirements Document for a selection project, starting with an existing template is ideal.
-We’ve built a template with the requirements list above.
+If you need to build a CRM functional requirements document for a CRM selection checklist project, starting with an existing CRM template is ideal.
+We’ve built a CRM evaluation template with the requirements list above.
 By using a template, you’ll have a majority of the normal requirements businesses look for pre-filled for your use.
 This will save you a ton of time.

 Get Stakeholder Collaboration

-Once you have your template and have updated it with any additional requirements, you’ll want to get all stakeholders invited to view it.
+Once you have your template and have updated it with any additional requirements for CRM, you’ll want to get all stakeholders invited to view it.
 There are some collaborative tools out there for documents including Google Drive.
 You can also use a requirements management software.

 Your next step is to have each person rank and prioritize the list of requirements based on their specific needs.
 Setting up a ranking system is possible in a Google Sheet, or you can use software specifically designed to manage the requirements ranking process if your team prefers this option.

 Summarize and Formalize